zoliszeredi/avr/README.md

-This is my avr hobby files.
+This are my avr hobby files.